SPRITE-CubeSat/SPRITE_DRP/calibration_star_analysis/README.md

 "calibration_config.py" : configuration file to change variables like directory path, file path, dark rate, and more.
 "get_star_data.py" :  functions to read spectral data files as well effective area data.
 Calls binning function.
 "bin_and_convert.py" : functions to bin wavelength and flux data (2 Angstrom resolution) and convert from flux to photons.
-"noise_and_calculations.py" : function to calculate signal-to-noise ratio across SPRITE wavelengths "visualize_data.py" : functions to plot analyzed data.
+"noise_and_calculations.py" : function to calculate signal-to-noise ratio across SPRITE wavelengths.
+"visualize_data.py" : functions to plot analyzed data.
 "call_all_calib_funcs.py" : function to call all of the above functions.